bkubick/deep-learning-development/README.md

 **NOTE** The `src` directory is being fully depricated in favor of my other repository, [py-learning-toolbox](https://github.com/bkubick/py-learning-toolbox), which will be the home for all of my reusable utilities for deep learning projects.

-1. Cleanup all excercise notebooks to ensure they are all organized and go into detail regarding each section.
-2. Fully deprecate the `src` folder per my note above.
-3. Move my Food classifier notebook from Google Colab to this repository.
-4. Create a notebook dedicated to the TensorFlow exam and include notes.
+1. Create a notebook dedicated to the TensorFlow exam and include notes.
+2. Add additional experiments to the `Food Vision` project.
+3. Dive deeper into customization, such as custom models, layers, loss functions, etc.
+4. Create another timeseries project in conjunction with my `algorithmic-trading` repo, to attempt to predict stock prices for certain companies.
+5. Create another large-language project.
+6. Create another Feed-forward project to predict real estate prices.